 Where to Buy Ultra-Filtered Milk

 You can find ultra-filtered milk in the dairy aisle of most supermarkets.
-Fairlife is a popular brand that is sold at most Wal-marts, Targets, and other big grocery chains.
-Horizon and Organic Valley also make ultra-filtered milk and are sold in many healthfood stores.
+Fairlife is a popular brand that is sold at many stores.
+Organic Valley and a2 (among others) also make ultra-filtered milk that can be found on the shelves of your local grocer.
+There are shakes and ice creams made with ultra-filtered milk to enjoy as well.